NBA Referee Salary 2026: How Much Do They Make?

 The salaries might change depending on the number of playoff games a referee officiates.
 Averagely, a paycheck can change as a referee officiates more crucial matches.

-Did you know that NBA refs can earn as much as $10000 for every game in the maiden two rounds during a playoff?
-This can further increase to more than $30000 per game for officiating a semi-final or final.
 Top NBA referees such as Tony Brothers and Scott Foster, who are generally chosen to officiate top games, are paid handsomely.

 Another essential thing to note is that while NBA referee salaries increase based on the variables mentioned above, only the experienced and senior-most officials can enjoy these lucrative pays during playoffs.